 Many features like the Quillbot grammar check are best seen in action.
 In this video review, you can watch me use this tool and test its various features, including the grammar checker, plagiarism checker, and rephrasing tools.

 What Is Quillbot Grammar Checker?

 QuillBot launched in 2017 and claims over 50 million users.
 It’s an artificial intelligence writing tool that offers advanced editing features for writers, particularly academics and publishers.
-It brings together tools like a content paraphraser, summarizer, grammar, and plagiarism checker.
+It combines tools like a content paraphraser, summarizer, grammar, and plagiarism checker.